The Definitive 10 Worst Christmas Songs... Period

 Consider this: Baby It's Cold Outside depicts a disconnect between what a woman is saying (ostensibly, "No") and how the man should respond to what she's saying (by pursuing more insistently).
 This is literally "playing hard to get": the idea that with enough charm, effort, and/or convincing, the man can (and perhaps even should) change the woman's mind – change her "no" to a "yes".
 Context or not, that's a big root of rape culture.
 I get it: this song may have been subversive and empowering in its day, but it's still being recorded today, and it's heard by audiences in today's contexts.
 Like many pieces of culture before it, the subversive has not aged well, and it's long overdue for retirement.

 WTF is this hot bullshit?
 As I stated in the previous entry: Christmas + Sex = NONONOGROSS.
 There's no song that exemplifies this repellent formula better than Santa Baby.
 Add in a heaping dose of sexy-infantilism, and what seems to be a sugar-daddy relationship with jolly old Saint Nick, and you have a song that induces vomiting better than syrup of ipecac.

 If there is one good thing about Santa Baby, it's that it was undoubtedly the inspiration for (Dan Harmon's former sitcom) Community to produce an amazing parody.
 Teach Me How To Understand Christmas – from the Glee-parodying season three Christmas special – hits all the notes about why sexy Christmas songs, and Santa Baby in particular, are dumb and gross.
-Plus, it has the added bonus of being sung by the incredibly funny and actually-sexy Allison Brie (bonus points for Joel McHale's deeply-disturbed and confused reactions).
+Plus, it has the added boon of being sung by the incredibly funny and actually-sexy Allison Brie (bonus points for Joel McHale's deeply-disturbed and confused reactions).
 So, I suppose grudging thanks to Joan Javits are in order.

 2 – Last Christmas